 - Lights- Being in a desert means there are no street lights.
 You need to bring LED lights to ensure people can see you at night.
 This prevents accidents with cyclists and losing your friends.

-Closest International Airport: Reno-Tahoe International Airport (RNO), Reno.
+Closest International Airport: The closest airport is Reno-Tahoe International Airport (RNO) in Reno.

 1) Read up on the 10 Principles of Burning Man.